Document Bank of Virginia

 “The Age of Iron” was published by the New York printing firm of Currier and Ives in 1869.
 It satirized the woman suffrage movement that was gaining widespread support in America during that time.

 Political cartoons were often used as a medium for expressing opinions and concerns.
-The message of “The Age of Iron: Man as He Expects to Be” illustrates the fears of some people that society would suffer if women gained the right to vote and participated in politics—that their behavior would change and they would leave their domestic duties behind.
+The message of “The Age of Iron: Man as He Expects to Be” illustrates the fears of some people that society would suffer if women gained the right to vote and participated in politics; their behavior would change and they would leave their domestic duties behind.

 Citation: “The Age of Iron: Man As He Expects to Be.” lithograph.
 [New York]: Currier & Ives, 1869.
 Library of Congress Prints and Photographs Division, Washington, D.C.